An iconic San Francisco park gets a masterful makeover

 Carved into San Francisco’s hilly Chinatown, a newly renovated park and community clubhouse turn a disjointed recreation space into a new hub of intergenerational activity.
 By blending architecture and landscape design, the project transforms a challenging and awkward site into a rare, public social space for the densest neighborhood in the city.

 Willie “Woo Woo” Wong Playground, designed by CMG Landscape Architecture and Jensen Architects for the city’s Recreation and Parks Department, has been an important public space in tightly packed Chinatown for nearly a century.
 Before, the half-acre park was a bit of a jumble.
 Situated in the middle of a block, it had street access on one side, a connecting alleyway on another, and dark, cinderblock clubhouse on a third.
-There were play areas for younger children one one half of the park near the clubhouse and tennis and ball courts on the other side for older kids and adults, but none were easily accessed by the others.
+There were play areas for younger children on one half of the park near the clubhouse and tennis and ball courts on the other side for older kids and adults, but none were easily accessed by the others.
 And because of the site’s hilly topography, the park’s flat areas had to be cut into the earth, leaving large retaining walls, some 15 feet tall, that divided the space.

 Often cited as the densest neighborhood west of Manhattan, San Francisco’s Chinatown has long been bereft of outdoor space.
 The 30-block area is home to more than 18,000 people, including an estimated 500 low-income families living in the cramped quarters of single-room occupancy (SRO) hotels.
 Recreation space is often tucked inside buildings like indoor basketball courts run by the city and a YMCA gym.
 Willie “Woo Woo” Wong Playground is one of just two parks with outdoor space for the neighborhood, and the only one specifically designed to accommodate the neighborhood’s intergenerational population and families jammed into SROs.

 The new design unites the park’s disparate zones, with a bold overpass-style bridge serving as a connector and new heart of the space.
 Below there’s a play area for toddlers that doubles as a day care site and playground, and above are ball courts and game spaces for children and adults and an exercise area for older people.
 Using roof spaces as park surfaces, the entire area becomes a multi-level indoor–outdoor community center.
-“We’re reconnecting all these spaces that were really disconnected before,” says Willett Moss, a partner at CMG Landscape Architecture.
+“We’re reconnecting all these spaces that were really disconnected before,” says Willett Moss, a partner at CMG Landscape Architecture, the lead consultant on the project.

 Rethinking the park’s site also required balancing many different users, particularly the older generations who have used this space for decades.
 Moss says the design focused on creating an area where the community’s seniors could gather and be active.
 Located at the center of the park, this exercise area offers a kind of perch for seniors to look out on the play areas around and below them—a park version of Jane Jacobs’s call for more eyes on the street to improve the sense of safety and community.
 “It’s like the panopticon of old people,” Moss says.
 “It’s providing for the seniors in a way that they use the space.”